Part-DB/Part-DB-server/docs/installation/installation_docker.md

 If you want to use MySQL as a database, you can use the following docker-compose.yaml, and follow the steps from above:

+{: .warning }
+> You have to replace the values for MYSQL_ROOT_PASSWORD and MYSQL_PASSWORD with your own passwords!!
+> You have to change MYSQL_PASSWORD in the database section and for the DATABASE_URL in the partdb section.

 ```yaml
 version: '3.3'
 services: